 Please remember that BBC Newcastle is a working building so no two tours are the same, but they will always be informative, interesting and fun.

-Tours take approximately one hour and 45 minutes and involve a certain amount of walking and standing.
+The tour will last approximately 1 hour 45 mins and involve a certain amount of walking and standing.
 For tour dates for group bookings please call 0370 901 1227 option 2.

 Book now (by following this link you will leave the BBC website)

-Blue Peter Badge holders: only available to badge holders aged 16 and under (with a badge and badge winner's card) when accompanied by a full paying adult – free by calling our group booking and access requirements line.
+Blue Peter Badge holders: only available to badge holders aged under 16 (with a badge and badge winner's card) when accompanied by a full paying adult – free.
+Please have your badge ID number to hand when booking online.

 For individual and group bookings of fewer than 15 people, please book online using the 'Book now' button above (if you have any access needs, please call our booking line – details below).